Skip to main content

 • Closely monitor all antidepressant-treated patients for clinical worsening, and emergence of suicidal thoughts and behaviors.

-• Auvelity is not approved for use in pediatric patients.
+• AUVELITY is not approved for use in pediatric patients.

 CONTRAINDICATIONS

-Seizure: Do not use Auvelity in patients with a seizure disorder.
+Seizure: Do not use AUVELITY in patients with a seizure disorder.

 Current or prior diagnosis of bulimia or anorexia nervosa: A higher incidence of seizure was observed in such patients treated with bupropion.